Khaing-su-wai/miit_fdp/README.md

  show

-On viewing the graphical synthesis realisation , we can see the Yosys has synthesized an AND gate as expected.
+We can see that the Yosys has synthesized an AND gate as anticipated by checking at the graphical synthesis realisation.

 ![Capture2](https://user-images.githubusercontent.com/123365828/214544597-3675e826-cd7d-427e-9c50-3c0d10d34d67.PNG)